hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * [Sales Uncertainty Prediction][22]
   * Weighted Scaled Pinball loss (SPL) is a metrics used to measure quantile forecasts.
 This aarticle inclide the implementation

+## My Practice
+* [ts forecast with basic RNN][23]
+  * How to use `Sequential` to build the whole model sequence
+  * How to reshape the input for RNN and define the input shape in `Sequential`
+  * How to use `ModelCheckpoint` to save the best model and plot the hisory of each epoch training vs validation loss
+    * The way it choose the best model is to find the one with the lowest validation loss

 [1]:https://github.com/PacktPublishing/Practical-Time-Series-Analysis
 [2]:https://github.com/PacktPublishing/Practical-Time-Series-Analysis/blob/master/Chapter01/Chapter_1_Autocorrelation.ipynb